Hercules beetle

-The Hercules beetle (Dynastes hercules) is a species of rhinoceros beetle native to the rainforests of Central America, South America, and the Lesser Antilles.
+The Hercules beetle (Dynastes hercules) is a species of rhinoceros beetle native to the tropical forests of southern Mexico, Central America, South America, and the Lesser Antilles.
 It is the longest extant species of beetle in the world, and is also one of the largest flying insects in the world.

 Etymology

 Dynastes hercules is known for its tremendous strength and is named after Hercules, a hero of classical mythology who is famed for his great strength.

 Taxonomy

 D. hercules has a complex taxonomic history and has been known by several synonyms.
 It is in the subfamily Dynastinae (rhinoceros beetles) in the larger family Scarabaeidae (commonly known as scarab beetles).
 Not counting subspecies of D. hercules, seven other species are recognized in the genus Dynastes.

 Subspecies

 Several subspecies of D. hercules have been named, though still some uncertainty exists as to the validity of the named taxa.